jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 5: Adds execute permission to the owner of the file 'hello' in the working directory

 Script 6: Adds execute permission to the owner and group owner and read permissions to others

+Script 7: Adds execution permission to the owner, group owner, and the other users to the file 'hello'